 - Butter to grease the dish

 - 2 teaspoons Worcestershire sauce

-- 1 lb (450 g) bowtie (farfalle) pasta, cooked to al dente according to the package directions
+- 1 pound bowtie pasta cooked to al dente according to the package directions

 - 2 tablespoons grated parmesan cheese